slsdetectorgroup/ChargeTransportSimulation/README.md

 ### Example

-See the Example.ipynb notebook for a demonstration of the simulator.
+See the Example.ipynb notebook for details.
-The histograms from measurements using MÖNCH detector are provided in the Measurements.root file, and decoded in the Example.ipynb notebook.
+The histograms from measurements using MÖNCH detector are stored in the Measurements.root file, and decoded in the Example.ipynb notebook.
+Measurement data were taken at METROLOGIE beamline, SOLEIL, France using MÖNCH detectors collecting low-flux and monochromatic X-rays at different energies.

 ### License